hd2326/Manatee/README.md

 The result shows the _Gata1-Cebpa_ duo to be an alternative lineage controlling module.
 Noticeably, _Cebpa_ has been experimentally validated as a master regulator controlling the identity of GMP:

 ![screen](https://github.com/hd2326/Manatee/blob/main/images/screen.png)

+## A Comprehensive Model for Mouse Development

+We speculate the great value of “comprehensive models”, which represent all major biological processes related to a certain species.
+We thus provide [a Manatee model](https://visualify.pharmacy.arizona.edu/Manatee/TOMEbest_fold.pt) trained from the [TOME](http://tome.gs.washington.edu/) mouse embryogenesis single cell dataset, which contains 468 cell populations and 113 lineages.
+Such a model can be used for mouse _in silico_ perturbation and _in silico_ screening analyses, as well as for further algorithmic developments.